FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 </details>
 </blockquote>

-This requires a more modern device supporting [WebGL2](https://developer.mozilla.org/en-US/docs/Web/API/WebGL2RenderingContext).
-MSAA predates even WebGL 1, but wasn't standardized until WebGL 2.

 ### Implementation specific headaches
 We rely on hardware to do the Anti-Aliasing, which obviously leads to the problem that the hardware may not support what we expect.
-And the sampling patterns that MSAA uses may in-fact do things you don't expect.
+And the sampling patterns that MSAA uses may do things you don't expect.
 Depending on what your hardware does, you may see the circle's edge transparency steps appearing seemingly "Out of Order".

 Before standardization during the OpenGL 3, DirectX 10 era of graphics hardware, MSAA support was especially hit and miss.
 Eg. Intel iGPUs of GM45 laptops expose the OpenGL extension [`EXT_framebuffer_multisample`](https://registry.khronos.org/OpenGL/extensions/EXT/EXT_framebuffer_multisample.txt), but don't in-fact support MSAA, [which led to confusion](https://community.khronos.org/t/yet-another-intel-multisample-thread/69614).

-On mobile chips weird things happen, which usually support up-to 4xMSAA.
-Android phones will let you pick 2xMSAA, but the graphics driver will force your choice to 4xMSAA. iPhones and iPads do something quite frankly dumb: Choosing 2xMSAA will make it 4xMSAA, but the transparency will be rounded to nearest 50% multiple, leading to double transparent edges in our example.
+On mobile chips weird things happen, which usually support *exactly* 4xMSAA.
+Android phones will let you pick 2xMSAA, but the graphics driver will force your choice to 4xMSAA. iPhones and iPads do something quite frankly stupid: Choosing 2xMSAA will make it 4xMSAA, but the transparency will be rounded to nearest 50% multiple, leading to double transparent edges in our example.
 Luckily there is a good hardware related reason for this...
 ### Performance cost: (maybe) Zero
 ...looking at modern video games, one might be led to believe that this technique is of the past.
 Enabling it usually brings a hefty performance penalty after all.
 Surprisingly, it's still the king under certain circumstances and in very specific situations, even performance free.